 The Google Search Console (GSC) team also recently released an incredibly useful site speed report that utilises CrUX data and it is free!
 It is still experimental at the moment but it is a great addition to the GSC toolset.

 The report is found on the left sidebar under in the enhancements section and it is called simply called Speed:

 The report is split out between mobile and desktop; it also categorises all URLs on your site within the CrUX database as either slow, average or fast.

 You can then go into each section and it'll list the problem URLs individually, when you click on a URL it gives you a quick link to PageSpeed Insights so you can run a Lighthouse report and see what the potential issues are.

 That means if a URL is loading slow for a user, it may just be because they were on a poor connection.
 You should, however, still take a look at the page to see if there is anything you can do to optimise it.
 It may just be that you've got a large unoptimised image on the page.

 Thanks to the CrUX data studio integration, you can quite easily get yourself set up with a measurement report that reports historic data for how fast your site has been for users for free.

 I've got this in my reporting suite and use it across all of my clients.
 What's even handier is that you could also add some competitors to a dashboard like this and do some like-for-like comparisons for how quickly your site is compared to theirs.

-I have written up a guide on setting up a data studio CrUX report here.
+I have written up a guide on setting up a data studio CrUX dashboard here.

 With the above site speed tools, you will be able to effectively diagnose and monitor your site's performance.
 After that, you've just got the hard part of actually making the improvements to your site!